amazon-connect/voicemail-express-amazon-connect/Docs/vmx_installation_instructions.md

     - ca-central-1 [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=ca-central-1#/stacks/new?stackName=VMX3&templateURL=https://vmx-source-ca-central-1.s3.ca-central-1.amazonaws.com/vmx3/2025.09.12/cloudformation/vmx3.yaml)
     - eu-central-1 [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/new?stackName=VMX3&templateURL=https://vmx-source-eu-central-1.s3.eu-central-1.amazonaws.com/vmx3/2025.09.12/cloudformation/vmx3.yaml)
     - eu-west-2 [<img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png">](https://console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks/new?stackName=VMX3&templateURL=https://vmx-source-eu-west-2.s3.eu-west-2.amazonaws.com/vmx3/2025.09.12/cloudformation/vmx3.yaml)
-> [!IMPORTANT]
-> For GovCloud deployments, please follow the [GovCloud Deployment Instructions](/Docs/vmx_govcloud_deployments.md).
-3. Verify that the **Amazon S3 URL** is for the same region you are deploying to, then select **Next**
+1. Verify that the **Amazon S3 URL** is for the same region you are deploying to, then select **Next**
-3. Update the stack name to include your instance alias, for example such as `VMX3-MyInstanceName`
+1. Update the stack name to include your instance alias, for example such as `VMX3-MyInstanceName`
-3.  **Complete the parameters** using the information that you have gathered.
+1.  **Complete the parameters** using the information that you have gathered.
-3. Once the parameters are complete, choose **Next**
+1. Once the parameters are complete, choose **Next**
-3. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**
+1. Scroll to the bottom, select the boxes to **acknowledge that IAM resources will be created**
-3. Scroll to the bottom and select **Next**
+1. Scroll to the bottom and select **Next**
-3. Select **Submit**
+1. Select **Submit**
-3. The deployment will take 3-5 minutes.
+1. The deployment will take 3-5 minutes.
 During this time, multiple nested stacks will be deployed.
 Once the main stack shows **CREATE_COMPLETE**, you are ready to proceed.

 ## Assign a test number
 1. Login to the Amazon Connect administration interface